How To Get A Fiddle

 But I can’t afford a Stradivarius!
 How much should I spend?

-Here are a few outfits I recommend.
-Though these are made overseas, Fiddlershop sets them up by hand.
-So you get the best of both world’s; an affordable instrument that’s been adjusted and checked by a master craftsman.
+Fiddlershop makes their violins overseas, then sets them up by hand.
+So you get the best of both worlds; an affordable instrument that’s been adjusted and checked by a master craftsman.

 Another nice thing about buying from an online dealer like Fiddlershop, is that they offer a return policy.
 So if you feel like you got the wrong instrument or that you just don’t want to continue, you can get your money refunded (I think with Fiddlershop you have to return it within 45 days).